 I enter my study and see the blue curtains fluttering in the breeze, for the windows are open.
 I notice a bowl of roses on the table; it was not there when I went out.
 Clumsily I stumble against the table, bruising my leg against its hard edge; it is a heavy table and scarcely moves under the impact of my weight.
 I take a rose from the bowl, press it to my face, feel the softness of the petals, and smell its characteristic scent.
 I rejoice in the beauty of the graded shading of the crimson petals.
 In short—I am in a familiar room, seeing, touching, smelling, familiar things, thinking familiar thoughts, experiencing familiar emotions.
 (1937: 45)

 Stebbing’s point is that ordinary language very adequately and indeed very accurately describes everyday experience.
 That description does not coincide with the scientific understanding of matter, and nor should it; for that a different type of language is necessary.
 The danger was that once Eddington had got his readership thinking about the scientific conception of matter in relation to everyday language, he was able to manipulate their understanding of the possible consequences of recent scientific developments for our understanding of other areas of human experience, including the spiritual and even the religious.
 Eddington argued that the behaviour of material objects was now shown to be random and unpredictable, rather than controlled by determinate laws of physics.
 Our understanding of the world around us as relatively stable and ordered was imposed on reality by our own perceptions.
-This is turn opened up the possibility of the scientific viability of other types of truth or reality, including the mental, the spiritual and, for Eddington, the divine.
+This, in turn, opened up the possibility of the scientific viability of other types of truth or reality, including the mental, the spiritual and, for Eddington, the divine.

 If Philosophy and the Physicists was written to guard its readership against imprecise or misleading use of language by scientists, Stebbing’s next major publication had an even more earnest and urgent purpose.
 Thinking to Some Purpose was published in 1939.
 It was a direct result of the increasing pressure on Stebbing to become a more prominent commentator on current affairs and to contribute to public intellectual debate; the BBC commissioned a series of talks from Stebbing which she was unable to deliver because of ill health but which she published instead in the newly established Penguin series of “original non-fiction books on contemporary issues”.
 Although Stebbing was reluctant to play a prominent public role, she was committed to the necessity of academics contributing to the discussion of crucial social and political issues.
 Thinking to Some Purpose was written before the beginning of the Second World War, but it was produced at a time when Stebbing, like many others, was well aware of the gravity of the national and international situation, and of what was at stake.
 She was convinced that it was imperative that the electorate, now universally franchised and generally literate, should be equipped to deal with the type of rhetoric that was being directed at them: